 Don’t do that.
 This process is about exploring different ideas.
-Spacing out your work gives you time to think.
+Spacing out your work gives you time to think and reflect.
 Creativity often comes in the space between actions.

 What if I make something I like in 15 minutes?

-What if I work for a couple hours and don’t really like what I’ve made?
+What if I work for two hours and I’m not done or I don’t really like what I’ve made?